spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 3.1.2**, released on Wednesday, May 11, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable minisphere release at the time of this writing is **minisphere 3.2.0**, released on Sunday, May 22, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here: